jlmelville/uwot/docs/umap-examples.md

 ## UMAP settings

-For UMAP, I stick with the defaults, with the exception of `iris`, `coil20`, and `coil100`.
+For UMAP, I stick with the defaults, with the exception of `iris`, `coil20`, and `coil100` and `norb`.
 The spectral initialization with the default `n_neighbors` leads to disconnected components, which can lead to a poor global picture of the data.
 The Python UMAP implementation goes to fairly involved lengths to ameliorate theses issues, but `uwot` does not.

 For these datasets, a perfectly good alternative that provides a global initialization is to use the first two components from PCA, scaled so their